jorgelon/kubernetesinmyhead.net/docs/argo-rollouts/restarting-rollouts.md

 kubectl argo rollouts restart -n NAMESPACE_NAME ROLLOUT_NAME
 ```

 This deletes the pods of the current rollout.
-The deployment controller will replace them withot creating a new replicaset
+The deployment controller will replace them without creating a new replicaset

 ### With stakater reloader